Subject: Second Oswald

 "Shouldn't an impersonator at least resemble the man he's standing in for? ....
 The conspiracy theorists are so unhinged that they believe Oswald's framers would use an impersonator who looks as much like Oswald as Danny DeVito does." -- Vincent T. Bugliosi

-Vincent's last comment above was referring to this picture of the so-called
+Vincent's last comment above was referring to these pictures of the so-called

 Jean Davison does a terrific job of dissecting and analyzing this strange